2018–19 Ukrainian Cup

 All competition rounds consist of a single game with a home field advantage granted to a team from lower league.
-Qualification for the competition is granted to all professional clubs and finalists of the Ukrainian Amateur Cup as long as those clubs will be able to pass the season's attestation (licensing).
+Qualification for the competition is granted to all professional clubs and finalists of the Ukrainian Amateur Cup as long as those clubs were able to pass the season's attestation (licensing).

-FC Shakhtar Donetsk is the defending winner for the last two seasons.
+FC Shakhtar Donetsk was the defending winner for the last two seasons.
 The Donetsk club has reached the competition finals in the last eight years winning six of them.
 There were around 300 clubs over the history of competition.

 Team allocation and schedule

+The competition included all professional first teams from the Premier League (12/12 teams of the league), First League (16/16), Second League (20/20) and two best teams from the previous year's Amateur Cup.